cyborgway-org/awesome-transhumanism/LIST.md

 ### Arts

 - [CyborgArts.com](https://www.cyborgarts.com) - Cyborg Arts is a talent agency for cyborg artists Neil Harbisson and Moon Ribas, offering services such as keynotes, online talks, performances, workshops and commissioned artwork, all across the globe since 2013.

-## Discord

-- [Cyborg Way](https://discord.gg/FnNtAnJJbN) - is an organization whose aim is to accelerate the emergence of cybernetic technologies, cybernetic bodies, cybernetic minds, cybernetic civilization.

 ## Telegram